danieljancar/votevault/README.md

 - **Accessibility**: The platform is not fully accessible yet.
 We tried to implement some accessibility features, but there is still some work to do.
 - **Error Handling**: The error handling is not perfect yet, but already pretty good.
-- **Protect from Sybil Attacks**: We need to implement a way to protect the platform better from Sybil and other attacks.
+- **Protect from Sybil Attacks and improved Authentication**: We need to implement a way to protect the platform better from Sybil and other attacks.

+## Future Features

+We also got some additional features we thought about and couldn't implement yet.

+- **Voting Timeframes**: Users creating a new vote can decide whether there's a start and end date for the votes.
+- **Multiple Options**: Users can also create votes where multiple options can be selected.

 # Contributing